dsambrano/portfolio/README.md

 ## Activiation/Call of Duty: Prosocial Behavior Modification

-⭐ Executive Summary📈: Collaborating with Activision on their renowned game Call of Duty, this project targets the reduction of toxic behavior and the promotion of prosocial interactions among players.
+⭐**Executive Summary**📈: Collaborating with Activision on their renowned game Call of Duty, this project targets the reduction of toxic behavior and the promotion of prosocial interactions among players.
 Leveraging a combination of traditional analytical methods and cutting-edge machine learning models, we have developed and fine-tuned strategies to enhance the gaming environment.
 The core of this initiative involves designing and implementing A/B tests, set to roll out globally in the upcoming weeks.
 These tests are meticulously crafted to assess the effectiveness of various interventions in real-time, aiming to foster a more positive and engaging community within the game.
 This initiative not only improves the player experience but also sets a precedent for using advanced data-driven techniques to cultivate healthier online communities in the gaming industry.

 <p align="center">
   <img src="assets/moderation_delay3.png" alt="CoD" style="max-width: 80%;"/>